luttje/filament-user-attributes/README.md

     >
     > Then run `composer require luttje/filament-user-attributes @dev`

+2. Run the following command to fully install the package:

+    ```bash
+    php artisan filament-user-attributes:install
+    ```

-2. Add the `HasUserAttributes` trait to the model you want to have custom user attributes on.
+3. Add the `HasUserAttributes` trait to one or more models you want to have custom user attributes on.

     ```php
     use Luttje\FilamentUserAttributes\Traits\HasUserAttributes;